opensafely-core/job-runner/DEVELOPERS.md

 ## Deploying

-The jobrunner docker image is built by GitHub actions on merges to `main` and deployed automatically on backend servers.
+Deployment is handled automatically on merge to main.
+See the [DEPLOY](./DEPLOY.md) documentation for more details.